 Centre-frame sharpness is above average for an APS-C zoom lens, at least up to 200mm.
 At 350mm sharpness is a little more average, but still perfectly acceptable.

 Sharpness inevitably drops off a little at the corners of frame, but only at 350mm does corner sharpness become noticeably soft.
-However, this is likely to be less of an issue when you subject's background will usually be out of focus at this focal length.
+However, this is likely to be less of an issue given that your subject's background will usually be out of focus at this focal length.

 Chromatic aberration (purple fringing on high-contrast boundaries) is only noticable at 350mm and is barely visible at shorter focal lengths.

-We tested the lens on an a6400 body, which forces automatic in-camera distortion correction.
-However, when converting the raw test shots to uncompressed TIFF images for analysis, we were able to cancel the a6400's automatic corrections to see the true degree of distortion at each tested focal length.
+We tested the lens on a Sony A6400 body, which applies automatic in-camera distortion correction.
+However, when converting the raw test shots to uncompressed TIFF images for analysis, we were able to cancel the corrections to see the true degree of distortion at each tested focal length.

 However, you'll invariably want to leave automatic distortion correction enabled when processing your raw files, and this almost perfectly corrects all distortion from the 70-350mm throughout the focal range.

-Though it has a relatively modest aperture rating of f/4.5-6.3, this is nonetheless a well built lens with a strong, weather-resistant construction and a very fast autofocus system that’s well able to track action, especially with Sony’s more recent A6xxx series cameras.
+Though it has a relatively modest aperture rating of f/4.5-6.3, this is nonetheless a well built lens with a strong, weather-resistant construction and a very fast autofocus system that’s well able to track action, especially with Sony’s more recent A6000-series cameras.

 All in all, this is a very desirable lens.